Frequently Asked Questions

 Your child may stay in church, even if their body is busy and they want to speak to you about something.
 If they or you need a break from sitting and listening, the Quiet Room is available – as is the Church Hall – for running around in.

-The United Church of Canada practices an “open communion table” where all who seek to live as Jesus would have them live, regardless of denomination or age, are welcome to receive communion.
+The United Church of Canada practices an “open communion table” where all who seek to live as Jesus would have them live, regardless of denomination, age, gender identity, race, or sexual orientation, are welcome to receive communion.

 The Sacrament of Holy Communion (also called the Eucharist, the Lord’s Supper or ‘the meal’) is a remembrance of the “last supper” that Jesus shared with his disciples before his death and resurrection.
-It is remembered through the sharing of bread and wine (we use grape juice.)
-It is a sacred act connecting us with God and each other.
+It is remembered through the sharing of bread and wine (we use grape juice) and it’s a sacred act connecting us with God and with each other.

-We celebrate communion during Sunday worship on the first Sunday of each month and on some other Sundays and days during times like Christmas and Easter, using bread/rice crackers and grape juice.
-Instruction is always given as to how communion is to be served (either while sitting in your pew or by coming to the front if you are able.)
+We celebrate communion during Sunday worship, typically on the first Sunday of each month (sometimes on other Sundays or at different worship services instead).
+We use bread/rice crackers and grape juice.
+Instruction is always given as to how communion is to be served (either while sitting in your pew or by coming to the front if you are able).

 The word “free will” is the key.
 You don’t pay to go to church.
 Giving is a response of gratitude to God for God’s grace and love.
 If you wish to make an offering – that choice is up to you and no one will judge you either way.
 For guests and newcomers, there are one-time envelopes available on the table near the entrance if you would like one.
 The person who greets you can show you where they are.